 LAND USE HEARINGS OFFICE

-Title of Rule and Other Identifying Information: The environmental and land use hearings office (ELUHO) is repealing chapters 198-12 and 242-04 WAC.
-Because of the administrative consolidation of the environmental hearing[s] office and the growth management hearings office, these rules are redundant and obsolete.
-The successor agency (ELUHO) is in the process of adopting new public records rules for the entire agency which will be promulgated as a new chapter 198-14 WAC.
+Title of Rule and Other Identifying Information: The environmental and land use hearings office (ELUHO), the successor agency resulting from the administrative consolidation of environmental hearings office (EHO) and the growth management hearing[s] board (GMHB), is required by RCW 42.56.040 to have public records rules for the agency.
+These rules are proposed for adoption as chapter 198-14 WAC.

 Rule is not necessitated by federal law, federal or state court decision.